Antenna Matching

 Odds & Ends

 The antenna in question should be adjusted to resonance (lowest SWR is close enough) before the auto coupler is turned on.
 This is especially important with external couplers with their greater matching range.
-Under the right circumstances, failing to tune the antenna close to the operating frequency can cause the RF voltage to be high enough to arc over most base insulators, and might even exceed the ratings of the coax between the coupler and the antenna.
+Under the right circumstances, failing to tune the antenna close to the operating frequency can cause the RF voltage to be high enough to arc over most base insulators and/or the coil turns!

 ☜Return☜